azurepocmain/fabricpocmain.github.io/articles/data-transformation-and-validation.md

 •	Data deletions and updates must be manually processed from the JSON object to ensure the dimension table or view aligns with business requirements.

-•	Table retention needs to be verified to ensure the data purge policy complies with business objectives.
+•	Table retention needs to be verified to ensure the data purge policy complies with business objectives and does not have duplicate data.

 _______________________________________________________________________________________
 ***Near Real-Time Eventhouse***